Alvee0033/Aidx/README.md

+<<<<<<< HEAD
-# Aidx - Health Assistant App
+# Medigay Flutter App

-This is a Flutter version of the Aidx health assistant app, a comprehensive health monitoring solution with wearable device integration.
+This is a Flutter version of the Medigay web application, a comprehensive health assistant app with wearable device integration.

 ## Features